S.A. Boulanger Brass Flush Mount

 Manufacturer: Société Anonyme Boulanger, Anderlecht, Belgium.

 Other versions: This S.A.
 Boulanger brass flush mount was also made as a big floor lamp with 3 globe lamps.
-A flush mount with 3 and 9 lamps and made in chrome with long and short tubes.
-In the late 1970s, early 1980s they were also produced in white.
+A flush mount with 3 and 9 lamps and made in chrome with long and short tubes was also produced.
+In the late 1970s, early 1980s they were also made in white.
 These lamps were also used as wall lamps or even as a table lamp.